EARTHLY WISDOM – James 3:15-16

 II.
 A WARNING – James 3:14

-agony, attitudes, Bible sermons, Burmese, envy, Epistle of James sermon, James 3:13-18, Jesus Christ, motives, New Testament sermon, Potter and the Washerman, sermon on James, sermon with illustrations, temple in Jerusalem, The Potter and the Washerman, Uncategorized, zeal
+agony, ambition, attitudes, Bible, Bible sermon, Bible sermons, black elephant, Burmese, elephant, envy, Epistle of James sermon, God, James, James 3:13-18, jealous, jealousy, Jesus, Jesus Christ, motives, New Testament sermon, Potter and the Washerman, religion, rivalry, selfish ambition, sermon on James, sermon verse-by-verse, sermon with illustrations, sermons you'll enjoy, temple in Jerusalem, The Potter and the Washerman, Uncategorized, zeal

 Here in verse 14 of James, chapter 3, James says, “But if you have bitter jealousy and selfish ambition . . . “.
 Pay close attention to the first four words: “But if you have”.
 James isn’t saying that it’s a possibility.
 He’s implying that it is a reality.
 James has observed this attitude among believers and he is telling them not to glory in it.